XiaoZheBrother/INDTI/README.md

 ![INDTI](https://github.com/XiaoZheBrother/INDTI/blob/main/INDTI.jpg "INDTI")

 ## Files
-*train.py*: Training function of INDTI:
+*train.py*: Training function of INDTI:\
 Set the data set and train the model\
+First, modify the corresponding configuration in the config.py file.
+Then select the dataset for training\
-*test.py*: Test function of INDTI:
+*test.py*: Test function of INDTI:\
 Specify the data to be used for prediction, make model prediction, and generate interactive files at the same time\
+First, modify the corresponding configuration in the config.py file.
+Then select the test set, and refer to val.csv for the format of the test set\
 *stream.py*: Used to generate embedded\
 *models.py*: INDTI model\
 *config.py*: The config of INDTI\